leighshepperson/exalgebra/README.md

 # ExAlgebra

-ExAlgebra is a mathematics library that features common functions used in linear algebra.
+ExAlgebra is a mathematics library that contains functions used in linear algebra.

 ## Installation